jeesuk/nfl_wr_classifier/README.md

 So I set out to build a model that can be applied to college, CFL, and UFL data to find overlooked receivers.
 <img src="images/intro_seahawks_war_room.jpg" alt="Inspo - Seahawks' War Room" style="width: 50%; height: auto;"><br>
-*The Seahawks' war room during the 2024 draft.
-Head coach, Mike Macdonald, and general<br>manager, John Schneider, have lots of talent to evaluate.*
+*The Seahawks' war room during the 2024 draft*

 **No Accuracy Metric:**<br>
 - Since the model is meant to assign playing styles to receivers, there is no official accuracy metric because playing style is not an official designation.
 It varies by perspective.